-Other animals that take center stage are the stars of the rodeo at the annual Calgary Stampede.
-Cheer on your favorite athletes, human and animal, in the barrel racing, bull riding, bareback and saddle bronc competitions and at the chuckwagon races.
+Cowboys take centre stage as the stars of the annual Calgary Stampede.
+Cheer on your favourite athletes -- animal and human -- in the barrel racing, bull riding, bareback and saddle bronco competitions and at the chuckwagon races.
 The whole city celebrates its western heritage for ten days every July.
-Country music, cultural exhibits, cowboy food and fashion can all be found on the Stampede Grounds and throughout the city.
+Country music, cultural exhibits, cowboy food, and fashion can all be found on the Stampede Grounds and throughout the city.

 Speaking of western heritage, no visit would be complete without a trip back in time at Heritage Park Historical Village.
 Canada's largest living history museum has more than 180 interactive exhibits spread throughout 127 acres of land.
-Hop on board the steam train and tour the park, take a boat ride on the paddlewheeler, ride an old fashioned Ferris wheel and pick up homemade pastries and sweets.
+Hop on board a steam train dating back to the 1880s and tour the park, take a boat ride on a paddlewheeler and enjoy all the fun of the fair with an old fashioned Ferris wheel ride, and snack on delicious home-made pastries and sweets.

-Musical choices abound.
-The Calgary Folk Music Festival, Calgary International Blues Festival and the Opera in the Village are a few of the top draws.
-A must-see for music fans is Studio Bell's National Music Centre, devoted to all things music, including performances, recording, technology and the promotion of musical education.
+If you love music you're in for a treat, the Calgary Folk Music Festival, Calgary International Blues Festival, and the Opera in the Village pull in crowds from around the world.
+A must-see for music fans is Studio Bell's National Music Centre, devoted to all things musical, including performances, recording, technology, and the promotion of musical education.
 Check out over 2,000 musical artifacts and 22,000 square feet of exhibitions that tell the story of music in Canada.

 If you're after something different, Beakerhead is an annual celebration where engineering and art make a happy mix.
-The streets of Calgary become a giant laboratory in which you might see engineers using technology to create art, home-built scientific contraptions, and all kinds of unique events.
-Sled Island pulls in a heck of a crowd, with the help of five days of music, film, visual arts and comedy at 35 different venues around the city.
-For everyone, there's GlobalFest, a yearly multicultural festival and international fireworks competition.
+The streets of Calgary become a giant laboratory in which you might see engineers using technology to create art, home-built scientific contraptions, and many one-of-a-kind events.
+Sled Island pulls in a huge crowd, with the help of five days of music, film, visual arts, and comedy at 35 different venues around the city.
+And there's something for everyone at GlobalFest, a yearly multicultural festival and international fireworks competition.
 Come on, who doesn't like fireworks?

 How to spend a day in Calgary

-Start your day with a walk along the Bow River pathway system.
-Cross the river into pedestrian friendly Kensington Village and grab a raw food smoothie or a sit-down breakfast - more than 40 restaurants and coffee shops to choose from.
-Then let the shopping begin.
-After Kensington add to your shopping list stops at the CORE shopping center on Stephen Avenue and the trendy boutiques along 17th Avenue.
+Start your day downtown with a walk along the Bow River pathway system.
+Cross the river into pedestrian-friendly Kensington Village and slurp on a raw food smoothie or tuck into a more traditional sit-down breakfast; there are more than 40 restaurants and coffee shops to choose from.
+Then let the shopping begin!
+After you've explored Kensington, add stops at the CORE shopping centre on Stephen Avenue, and the trendy boutiques along 17th Avenue to your list.

-Hit the heights for lunch in the rotating restaurant atop the Calgary Tower, 4,029 feet above sea level.
-After, take the self-guided multimedia tour of the 360 degree observation deck and venture out onto a glass walkway, 626 feet above the downtown core.
+Hit the heights for lunch in the rotating restaurant at the top of the Calgary Tower, 1228 metres above sea level.
+Afterwards take the self-guided multi-media tour of the 360-degree observation deck and venture out onto a glass walkway, 190 metres above the downtown core.

 Next stop is the nearby Glenbow Museum, home to the largest art collection in Western Canada and a great place to learn about its history.
 For more on the history of Calgary, visit Fort Calgary just 10 minutes away, established by the North West Mounted Police in 1875.

-After a stroll around St. Patrick's Island, a green escape on the Bow River, it's time to get dinner.
-There are plenty of eclectic choices in nearby Inglewood, Calgary's oldest neighborhood, or along historic Stephen Avenue Walk downtown.
+After a stroll around St. Patrick's Island, a grassy green escape on the Bow River, it's time to get dinner.
+There are plenty of delicious choices in nearby Inglewood, Calgary's oldest neighborhood, or along historic Stephen Avenue Walk downtown.

 Are you ready for a night on the town?
-Try a dose of culture downtown at Arts Commons, where you can take in live theater at a number of venues or a symphony at the Jack Singer Concert Hall.
-Afterward, return to 17th Avenue or the Kensington area to visit any number of bars, pubs and clubs.
+Try a slice of culture downtown at Arts Commons, where you can enjoy live theatre at a number of venues or watch the symphony at the Jack Singer Concert Hall.
+Afterward, head back to 17th Avenue or the Kensington area to soak up the fun at its bars, pubs, and clubs.

 Getting tired?
-Grab your next Facebook cover photo in front of the beautifully illuminated Peace Bridge crossing the Bow River and then call it a night.
+Snap your next Facebook cover photo in front of the beautifully illuminated Peace Bridge, and then you can call it a night.